New bill makes distracted driving illegal in the state of Pennsylvania

-Texting and driving is banned but now there will soon be a new law in the state of Pennsylvania that bans the use of cell phones and other devices while driving.
+Texting and driving was already banned and now there is a new law in the state of Pennsylvania that enforces traffic stops for the use of cellphones and other devices while driving.

 On Wednesday afternoon, Pa.
 Gov. Josh Shapiro signed Senate Bill 37 that is also known as Paul Miller Jr. Law.